stas-polos/dynamic-system/README.md

 To select the system type, use the following buttons
 ![systems](https://github.com/stas-polos/dynamic-system/blob/master/images/select-type-systems.png?raw=true)

-As an option you can choose software control by the system
+As an option you can choose software control by the system, with the choice of the type of function with which the calculations will be performed, with a choice of functions for each type and approximation (omega).
 ![control-system](https://github.com/stas-polos/dynamic-system/blob/master/images/program-control.png?raw=true)